-An online resource for experienced and beginner gardeners everywhere – and for anyone curious to explore and understand how what we do out in our gardens and allotments affects the natural world around us.
+An online resource for experienced, beginner and non-gardeners everywhere – and for anyone curious to explore and understand how what we do out in our gardens and allotments affects the natural world around us.

 Earth-friendly gardener is cultivated by me, John Walker, a British gardening and environment writer, book author and blogger.
 You can find out more about me, my gardening philosophy and the gentle ambition for this site on the about page.